wohaco/despace/venus.md

       1. How did geological activity in the past affect the current appearance of the planet, how/and at what stage did the deviation in the evolution of the twin planets occur?
 How did this affect the planet's atmosphere?
       1. The interaction of the atmosphere & the surface (weathering? chemical reactions? or there is no such interaction?).
   - **Surface:**
       1. Surface structures.
 Reasons of their formation, is it still going on?
-What are tesserae?
+What are tessera?
       1. Why is there no tectonics similar to Earth's?
       1. How has the lack of water affected the appearance of the planet now?
 What was her role in the early days?
 Were there oceans on Venus?
 How / why did they disappear?
       1. When studying Venus, it is necessary to make collection & analyze soil samples in different places & in different surface structures.
 A planet rover would be suitable for such research.
 A return of the soil samples to Earth would be nice.